YangVincent/YangVincent.github.io/_posts/2019-09-14-life-workflow.md

 well-defined problems.
 Luckily, we can offset these operations to tools.
 I keep a running list of "Things to do today" and "Things to do later".
 Before each task, consider -- why am I doing this?
 What happens if I don't?

-> Any time anything crosses your life, you've got to ask: This thing I'm thinkinga bout doing -- why am I doing it?
+> Any time anything crosses your life, you've got to ask: This thing I'm thinking about doing -- why am I doing it?
 > What will happen if I don't?
 The best thing is when I have something on my todo list and I think "hmm, no".
 > <cite><a href="https://www.youtube.com/watch?v=oTugjssqOT0">Randy Pausch</a></cite>